 The main responsibility of the Product Owner is to maximize the value of the product that the Development Team works on.
 The approaches to filling the role of the Product Owner will vary greatly depending on a number of factors, including the Scrum Team, the individuals and the organizational structure.

-The Product Owner is solely responsible for the management of the Product Backlog, a prioritized list of everything that has to be done in order to complete the product.
+The Product Owner is solely responsible for the management of the Product Backlog, an ordered list of everything that has to be done in order to complete the product.

 In many organizations and teams, a number of these Product Backlog management techniques is done in collaboration with the rest of the Scrum Team, but it should be pointed out that the Product Backlog always remains the responsibility of the Product Owner and no one else.

-In addition to this, the Product Owner is the only person who decides when a Product Backlog item can be designated as Done.
-They are also the most visible "external" face of the team in the majority of cases, interacting with customers and other external stakeholders.
+The Product Owner is also the most visible "external" face of the team in the majority of cases, interacting with customers and other external stakeholders.
 Furthermore, the Product Owner is the main line of defense for the Scrum Team, in that no one can force the Development Team to work on something that has not been added to the Product Backlog by the Product Owner.

 As you can see, the roles of the Scrum Master and the Product Owner are well-defined and in an ideal world, they support one another and the Development Team in handling the project and making sure it delivers as much value as possible.